Lucien Kroll: ZUP Perseigne

 In 1978, Kroll was hired by the city government of Alençon, a French city in Normandy with a base population of 33,000 people.
 Kroll was to fill the role of consulting architect for the restructuring and renewal of the public spaces in the ZUP of Perseigne.
-The Perseigne ZUP was a very large, low income housing development built over the 1963–1969 period with housing units for and designed to house 6,500 inhabitants in 2300 dwelling units.
-ZUP is the French acronym for Priority Urbanisation Zone, and the Perseigne development was typical of the many built during France's post-War housing construction drive (apartment buildings consisting of groupings of huge, rectangular blocks arranged around large open spaces.The inhabitants of SUP Perseigne were initially rural families moving to the city and, later, immigrants from such countries as Algeria, Morocco, Portugal, Spain and Turkey.
+ZUP is the French acronym for Priority Urbanisation Zone.
+The Perseigne ZUP was a very large, low income housing development built over the 1963–1969 period with units designed to house 6,500 inhabitants in 2300 dwellings.
+The Perseigne development was typical of many built during France's post-War housing construction drive.The inhabitants of the ZUP were initially rural families who had moved to the city and, later, immigrants from such countries as Algeria, Morocco, Portugal, Spain and Turkey.
 The site of the ZUP was adjacent to a household appliances factory (Moulinex) and employment tended to be either in blue collar jobs or in low paid office work.

-Prior to Kroll's involvement in the project the Brazilian sociologist, Arlindo Stefani, who spent 4 months embedded in the ZUP and helping its inhabitants to formulate their ideas on how to improve it.
+Prior to Kroll's involvement in the project the Brazilian sociologist, Arlindo Stefani spent 4 months embedded in the ZUP and helping its inhabitants to formulate their ideas on how to improve it.
 Later the urbanist, Jean-Jacques Argenson, who both lived and worked in the ZUP, continued consultations with inhabitants.
 This proved to be an essential input for Kroll, who was only present on the site two times per month.
 These consultations resulted in landscapes (planted buttes) that eased problems of speeding cars and parking lots designed to respect the principle of "two trees for one car".
 Kroll and others also rethought the pre-existing design for a middle school, siting it centrally within the ZUP (not in a separate site for schools), a change that enhanced foot traffic through the ZUP.
 Along with a new community center, the school also helped to form a central plaza where the weekly farmers' market was held.
 These changes helped to establish a community center for the ZUP.
 Kroll also built extensions on top of and next to existing buildings that drew inspiration from the design of regional dwellings.